travis-ci/travis-ci/CONTRIBUTING.md

 # How to contribute to Travis CI

 Found a bug in our code, or have an idea for a feature?
-Here are some notes on how to best report them so
+Here are some notes on how to best report them so we can get it fixed as quickly as possible.

 ## Security Issues